janekberger/spl/README.md

 # spl
-Repo for Statistical Programming Languages
+Repo for Statistical Programming Languages at Humboldt University Berlin